ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab7/README.md

 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab7/Lab7_Task7.4_4.png)

 **Q75: How long have you been working on this session?
 What have been the main difficulties you have faced and how have you solved them?**
-We have worked the session for around 24 hours in total.
+We have worked the session for around 30 hours in total.
 List below shows the main difficulties that we faced.

-* Getting the right css match parsing is quite troublesome because lack of standard id and class naming.
+* **Element parsing**: Getting the right css match parsing is quite troublesome because lack of standard id and class naming.
 It makes the data pretty dirty and we have to do proper data cleansing to make the data looks reasonable.
-* HTML tag was changed sometimes.
-We have to redifne our parsing for that part.
+* **Element parsing**: HTML tag was changed sometimes.
+We have to redifne our parsing.
-* Data cleansing is pretty difficult, we spent a lot of effort to learn how to clean the data by using some regular expression.
+* **Data cleansing** is pretty difficult to perform, we spent a lot of effort to learn how to clean the data by using some python functions (strip) and regular expression.
-* Create a denormalized records by using scrapy also required some effort.
+* **Scrapy data:** Create a denormalized records by using scrapy also required some effort and exploration in scrapy documentation.
+We have learned how to merge result from target link to current link using request and response meta parameter (https://doc.scrapy.org/en/latest/topics/request-response.html).
-* Take sometime to be able to create appropriate field type in elasticsearch and kibana, especially for numbers (for aggregation purposes).
+* **Elasticsearch and Kibana**: It takes sometime to be able to create appropriate field type in Elasticsearch and Kibana, especially for numbers (for aggregation purposes).
 Elasticsearch and kibana will automatically detect the type and we can not really change the type intuitively, so we have to really define it from the code when submitting the data to elasticsearch.
+* **Overall scraping flow consideration (most important point):** Consider that our imdb model is a graph that has nodes: Movie and Actor.
+Starting from one movie, it is an ideal scenario to scrap every actor of this movie, and go through the next movie of every actor.
+By doing this, we can actually get every actors' information in each movie.
+We consider this as **breadth first search (BFS)** approach.
+Initially, we were trying to develop this mechanism by storing each result in queue, and iterate over it.
+But since we have found out that scrapy **spawns request in asynchronous manner**, we can not perform BFS to the graph.
+This behavior triggers **depth first search (DFS)** approach to explore the graph and will give result of **highly variated movie with uncomplete set of actor** since **after exploring one actor's bio**, we will scrap the **next movie** of this actor **instead of continuing to scrap every actor information in that movie**.
+In addition, it also causes the graph to have possibility of **duplication in actor and movie**.
+In this case, we have implemented a **set** which contains pair of movie and actor, in which after our request finish and before storing the data, we first conduct a **check in the set** by executing `if((actor_id_list[count].split("/")[2], movie_id) in pairset)`, if this boolean returns true, we have to skip this record since **it has been stored before**.
+We don't see any other workaround to avoid this problem other than creating set.
+This can be a trade off because the number of consumed memory will be increasing throughout the run time to keep all the past records for the sake of duplicate checking.